iboyko21/frontend-application-design/chapter1/README.md

 ```
     "build": "wp --mode production",
 ```
-this instructs node on the command to run to build the application.
+This tells **node** which command to run to build the application.
 Now `npm run build` will build the distribution of the application.

 ## Summary